Saturday, September 24, 2011

 1979: Kenny Rogers had a hot song with "You Decorated My Life", which moved from 60 to 37.

-1979: The Knack had one of The Top Songs of the Rock Era* as "My Sharona" spent a fifth week at #1.
-Earth, Wind & Fire remained at #2 with "After the Love Has Gone".
-The Charlie Daniels Band by this time had reached #1 in a few cities with "The Devil Went Down to Georgia".
+1979: The Knack had one of The Top 500 Songs of the Rock Era* as "My Sharona" spent a fifth week at #1.
+Earth, Wind & Fire remained at #2 with "After The Love Has Gone".
+The Charlie Daniels Band by this time had reached #1 in a few cities with "The Devil Went Down To Georgia", which Billboard placed at #3.
 Herb Alpert's big comeback song "Rise" moved from 12-4 and Maxine Nightingale had Song #5--"Lead Me On".
 The rest of the Top 10: Robert John's first hit since his remake of "The Lion Sleeps Tonight"--"Sad Eyes", the Little River Band was at 7 with "Lonesome Loser", Dionne Warwick remained at 8 with "I'll Never Love This Way Again", the Commodores were back with "Sail On" and ELO dropped with "Don't Bring Me Down".

-1980: David Geffen formed Geffen Records.
-John Lennon was one of the first to sign and would release the final album of his career on that label.
+1980: John Lennon was one of the first to sign a recording contract with Geffen Records on this date and less than two months later, released the final album of his career on that label.

-1981: Songwriter Harry Warren, who wrote over 800 songs including "I Only Have Eyes For You", "That's Amore'" for Dean Martin and "Chattanooga Choo Choo", died at the age of 88.
+1981: Songwriter Harry Warren, who wrote over 800 songs including "I Only Have Eyes For You" for the Flamingos, "That's Amore'" for Dean Martin and "Chattanooga Choo Choo", which the Glenn Miller Band turned into a classic, died at the age of 87 in Los Angeles.

-1983: The Everly Brothers reunion tour stopped at the Royal Albert Hall in London.
+1983: The Everly Brothers, who barely communicated for 10 years, reunited for the first of two historic shows at the Royal Albert Hall in London.

 1984: Billy Ocean ruled the R&B chart for the fourth week with "Caribbean Queen".